JiaYee/moveIt/README.md

 Notes:
 * This is absolutely a hobby project, by using this application you agree to bear all consequences and the developers shall not bear any responsibilities on any damage or loss to your machine.
+* If you like this project, please support me by leaving a "Star" here, much appreciated and have a great day ahead.